-Laura Nieto Silvente is a Partner of Cases & Lacambra and a member of the Markets and Financial Services group at the firm's office in Andorra.
+Laura Nieto Silvente is a Partner of Cases & Lacambra and a member of the Markets & Financial Services Group at the firm's office in the Principality of Andorra.
 Laura specialises in banking and financial regulation and has an in-depth understanding of the asset management industry.
 She has broad experience advising credit institutions and investment services firms in the legal framework and regulatory environment applicable to entities subject to prudential supervision, especially in the provision of financial and investment services.

-Her practice includes the pre-contracting, contracting and post-contracting of financial instruments and structured products, as well as global legal advice on netting market agreements and financial collateral arrangements (i.e., ISDA MA, GMRA, GMSLA).
+Her practice includes the pre-contracting, contracting and post-contracting of financial instruments and structured products, as well as global legal advice on netting market agreements and financial collateral arrangements (i.e., master agreements, global master repurchase agreements, global master securities lending agreements).
+Laura's practice also includes cross-horder transactions and funds' distribution.

+agreements, global master securities lending agreements).
 Laura's practice also includes cross-border transactions and funds' distribution.

-Throughout her career, she has undertaken projects relating to compliance with AML, market abuse (MAR), investor protection (MiFID), data protection and CRD IV-CRR regulations, including corporate governance and solvency and capital requirements.
-Before joining Cases & Lacambra, Laura worked in the compliance departments of Crèdit Andorrà in Andorra, and Caixa d'Enginyers and Catalunya Caixa in Barcelona (Spain).
+Throughout her career, she has undertaken projects relating to compliance with anti-money laundering, market abuse (MAR), investor protection (MiFID), data protection and CRD IV-CRR regulations, including corporate governance and solvency and capital requirements.
+Before joining Cases & Lacambra, Laura worked in the compliance departments of Crèdit Andorrà in the Principality of Andorra, and Caixa d'Enginyers and Catalunya Caixa in Barcelona (Spain).